David Hemingson: Career

 Hemingson's first role after leaving the legal field was as an assistant writer on Nickelodeon's The Adventures of Pete & Pete.

-In addition to his television writing career, Hemingson served as a producer on series such as Just Shoot Me!, Kitchen Confidential, The Deep End, Don't Trust the B---- in Apartment 23, and Whiskey Cavalier.
+In addition to his television writing career, Hemingson served as a producer on series such as Just Shoot Me!, Kitchen Confidential, The Deep End, Don't Trust the B— in Apartment 23, and Whiskey Cavalier.
 Hemigson is credited with creating The Deep End and Whiskey Cavalier.
 He adapted Kitchen Confidential from Anthony Bourdain's book.

 In 2017, Hemingson wrote a pilot for a series set at a New England boarding school based on his own experiences at the Watkinson School.
 He was later contacted by director Alexander Payne, who wanted his next film to be set in a prep school environment.
 Hemingson adapted the pilot script into the screenplay for Payne's 2023 film The Holdovers.

 In March 2024, Variety reported that screenwriter Simon Stephenson had contacted the Writers Guild of America alleging similarities between The Holdovers and Frisco, Stephenson's own unproduced screenplay.
 Frisco producer Tom McNulty questioned the validity of Stephenson's claim.

 Personal life

 Hemingson married writer and actress Victoria Morsell in 1998.
-They reside in Los Angeles with their sons.
+They reside in Los Angeles with their son and daughter.